acoustep/sstupid/README.md

 ## Simple Golang CLI for filtering through your SSH Config.

-This is my first Golang application, and it's based off of the Bubbles list example.
+This is my first Golang application, and it's based off of the [Bubbles list example](https://github.com/charmbracelet/bubbles/blob/master/list/list.go)

 ### Installing from source